siddharth101/event_validation/docs/RRT.md

 ## Training

-To become a DetChar RRT expert, one should have experience in:
+To become a DetChar RRT expert, the expert should have experience in:

 - Data quality shifts
 - Event validation shifts
 - Shadowing RRT calls

-For more information, see the training slides and recording [LIGO-G2300983](https://dcc.ligo.org/G2300983).
+For more information, see the DetChar RRT training slides and recording [LIGO-G2300983](https://dcc.ligo.org/G2300983).
 If you are interested in becoming a DetChar RRT expert, please contact event validation leads Ronaldas ([ronaldas.macas@ligo.org](mailto:ronaldas.macas@ligo.org)) and Sidd ([siddharth.soni@ligo.org](mailto:siddharth.soni@ligo.org)).

-### Training status

-Write the current training status here later.

 ## Personpower

-People able to serve as DetChar RRT expert:
+People able to serve as a DetChar RRT expert:

 - Laura Nuttall
 - Jess McIver